shaunsaker/the-shell/README.md

 yarn build:theme --themeColor teal --neutralColor gray
 ```

 3. Update [logo.svg](./packages/config/src/logo.svg) with your logo.
 If you don't have a logo, just grab an icon from https://heroicons.com/ and move on with life.
-It should be a **square svg**, size does not count in this case 😉
+It should be a **square svg**, size does not count in this case 😉 The outermost `fill` or `stroke` attribute should be set to `currentColor`.

 4. Run the script: